Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 This content-based filtering recommendation system tailors movie recommendations with similar genres based on a user's list of movie titles, ratings and genres of movies that the user has seen.

 The feature engineering process included:
-* One-hot-encoding each genre from a list of genres for each movie in the `movies.csv`.
+* One-hot-encoding each genre from a list of genres for each movie in the `movies.csv`
 * Create a user profile based on the user inputs of user ratings for each movie the user has seen.

 For example, if a user has provided the following inputs: